i-like-robots/magnolia-mock-server/README.md

 ### Why can't I access the query endpoint?

-This is not currently implemented, you can only fetch nodes children of nodes.
+This is not currently implemented, you can only fetch nodes and children of nodes.

 ### Does this app support JCR data saved as XML?

 No, the app only supports JCR data saved in YAML format.

+### Can I configure the node depth and node types to return?

+Yes, like the Magnolia delivery endpoint configuration you can filter my node type and tree depth.